seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     range carries no directional publication at all — not through the ratio, not through a boundary, not through a catalyst — and what it may carry instead is a `СОЗРЕВАЕТ` item naming the price at which it would become a trade.
-58. **Every outside-list candidate published takes its side from the MARKET regime word** (§3B).
-No structural row exists for it, so no coin-regime read can be executed on it;
+58. **Every outside-list candidate takes its side from its OWN DAY in `x`** (§3B) — its position inside the 24-hour range and the sign of its day against the list median — and carries one clause naming what the project is.
+No structural row exists for it, so no `cd` read is attempted; the market regime word does not gate this section.

-    in a regime admitting no directional side the section prints «Нет достойных кандидатов.» and every screened row is refused by name in the appendix.
+59. **`# РЕЖИМ` carries no sentence explaining a refusal or an empty section** (§2), and no section of the answer explains why it is empty.
+Checked against the composed text.
+60. **Every published target prints its distance in per cent and is labelled a structural level** (§2) — from the entry for a trade row, from the zone for a `СОЗРЕВАЕТ` item — and no target is presented as an objective for the holding window.
+61. **No catalyst item's side slot reads `ЖДАТЬ` alone** (§2), and every item carries its strength word.

+62. **Every published setup prints its survival number and nothing that forecasts direction** (§4).
+No percentage in the answer may be read as the chance of the trade working; the one figure printed is `1 − touchProb(стоп)` and it is labelled as such.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was